Peridot Properties Facts and Photos

 What is Peridot?

-Peridot is the gemstone variety of the mineral olivine, which is composed of magnesium iron silicate.
+Peridot is the gemstone variety of the mineral olivine, one of Earth's most common minerals.

-Olivine, one of Earth's most common minerals, has been found in meteorites, on the moon and on Mars.
-It's one of only a few minerals that occur in just one colour.
-Depending on the amount of iron present, the depth and shade can vary from green to yellowish-green to brownish-green.
+It's one of only a few gemstones that occur in just one colour.
+Depending on the amount of iron present, the shade can vary from deep green to yellowish-green to brownish-green.

-Peridot is idiochromatic which means its colour comes from the chemical composition of the mineral and not from impurities.
+Peridot is idiochromatic, meaning its colour comes from the mineral's chemical composition, not impurities.

 Although often pronounced per-i-dot, the correct pronunciation is per-i-dough.

-Despite olivine being such an abundant mineral, gem-grade peridot is quite rare.
+Despite the abundance of olivine, gem-grade peridot is quite rare.

 The History of Peridot